philc/book-notes/creativity inc - ed catmull.md

   * A metaphor for meeting production and revenue goals vs. incubating new ideas.
     * The hungry beast: shipping, market expansion, revenue production
     * Ugly baby: nascent ideas which are immature, vulnerable, hard to prioritize
-  * New ideas re unproven and have no friends.
+  * New ideas are unproven and have no friends.
 They need protection or you'll never get any of them off the ground, and you will plateau.
   * Both new ideas, and hitting existing production goals, are valuable endeavors.
 You want an explicit balance.